Have Gun – Will Travel: Film

 In 1997, a film version of the television series was announced.
 John Travolta was named as a possible star in the Warner Bros. production, which was scripted by Larry Ferguson and to be directed by The Fugitive director Andrew Davis.
 The film was never made.

 In 2006, a Have Gun – Will Travel film starring rapper Eminem was announced to be in production, but the film does not hold an official confirmed release date.
 Paramount Pictures extended an 18-month option on the television series and planned to transform the character of Paladin into a modern-day bounty hunter.
 Eminem was expected to work on the soundtrack.

 Television reboot

 In August 2012, several venues announced that David Mamet was developing a reboot of the television series for CBS.

 In other television series

-In the television series Maverick, season two, episode 16, "Gun Shy", a send-up of the television series Gunsmoke, Marshal Mort Dooley, the marshal of Elwood, Kansas, comments that several strange people have been passing through his town lately, specifically referring to "that gunslinger who handed out business cards."
+In the television series Maverick, season two, episode 16, "Gun Shy", a send-up of the television series Gunsmoke, Marshal Mort Dooley, the marshal of Elwood, Kansas, comments that several strange people have been passing through his town lately, specifically referring to "that gunslinger who handed out business cards".
 A subsequent comedic Maverick episode titled "The Cats of Paradise" features a black-clad character obviously based on Paladin, albeit without using the name.
 Both episodes star James Garner.

-During the run of the series, Richard Boone was a guest one night on the popular CBS game show What's My Line? as the celebrity "mystery guest", while the panelists were blindfolded, wearing his black Paladin cowboy outfit including the hat.